-The Compassion International Study of Positive Youth Development is intended to be an, at least, three-nation, comparative longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion International’s (CI) child development centers.
-CI is a Christian child-sponsorship organization that partners with over 7,000 churches to promote thriving in over 1.9 million children living in poverty in 25 countries located in Central and South America, the Caribbean, Africa, and Asia.
+The CI Study of PYD is a three‐nation, longitudinal study of the use of the Lerner and Lerner model of Positive Youth Development (PYD) for understanding the bases of PYD among some of the world’s poorest youth enrolled in Compassion’s child development centers.
+Compassion International (CI) is a faith-based child‐sponsorship organization that partners with over 8,000 churches to promote thriving in over 2.1 million children living in poverty in 25 countries located in Central and South America, the Caribbean, Africa, and Asia.

-At the end of Year 3 of the project, several manuscripts have been published, are in press, or are nearing completion.
+As we approach the end of Year 6 of the project (the final year of the partnership), several manuscripts have been published, are in press, or are nearing completion.
 To date, every manuscript we have submitted has been published in excellent journals, and this record of publication is building the visibility of the CI Study and of CI more generally in the sector.
 This visibility has been furthered by conference presentations wherein the project was either the primary focus of the presentation or a key component of the presentation.
+We are pursuing a renewal grant with CI to continue to support this work for three more years.

 Pamela Ebstyne King, Ph.D.